+Australian universities are not an exception to this phenomenon.
 Brimble and Stevenson-Clarke (2006) conducted one of the largest studies on this topic that focuses on Australian students.
 In their research, they surveyed 1,206 students and 190 academic staff across four Queensland universities.
-They find that academic dishonesty and misconduct is widespread and that universities are not doing enough to limit it.
+They found that academic dishonesty and misconduct is widespread and that universities are not doing enough to limit it.
 This was confirmed by Wilkinson (2009) and Eriksson and McGee (2015), who conducted research on cheating at Australian universities.
-These researchers find that more proactive strategies need to be implemented by universities to prevent student involvement in academic dishonesty.
+These researchers found that more proactive strategies need to be implemented by universities to prevent student involvement in academic dishonesty.